LoekLinnemans/diskuser/README.md

 # diskuser

-result will be put in the resulkt.txt file.
+result will be put in the result.txt file.

 os exit status